raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 ## USB mass storage boot
 This is only available in the BETA release and requires updated (not yet released) firmware via [rpi-update](../../raspbian/applications/rpi-update.md).
-If you aren't already familiar with how to use a USB drive for the root filesystem then you probably want to wait until this feature is in the default Raspbian image.
+If you aren't already familiar with how to use a USB drive for the root filesystem then you probably want to wait until this feature is in the default Raspberry Pi OS image.

 There's no support for migrating a SD card image to a USB drive.
 It's possible but the process can potentially be quite involved and varies according to your original setup.
 Please see [STICKY: HOWTO: Move the filesystem to a USB stick/Drive](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=44177&start=350)

 ## BETA setup instructions
 These instructions assume that you are familiar with manual firmware and bootloader updates and understand how to revert to a previous version if you want to revert the changes.
-If not, please wait until the features are available in a full Raspbian release image.
+If not, please wait until the features are available in a full Raspberry Pi OS release image.

 There will be a post on the Raspberry Pi [General Discussion forum](https://www.raspberrypi.org/forums/viewforum.php?f=63) when the binaries are available.

 ### Update the bootloader
 ```
-# From a standard Raspbian SD card boot
+# From a standard Raspberry Pi OS SD card boot
 sudo apt update
 sudo apt full-upgrade